 Number Function rules allow you to modify numeric fields in your feed data with a custom rule.

 For example, follow the formula below to add 50% to your prices:

-See also, Calculator function
+See more at our article: Calculator function

 Append UTM parameters to URLS